SympraxisConsulting/sp-dev-gov/chunks/content-editor-web-part.md

 * Prescriptive absolutes

 Within the main content, we will have side sections called "In English" or "For clarity" or something.
 Marc thinks of this like those sections in PowerPoint decks years ago where we used this guy.
 Maybe something a little less corny, but using a signpost that let's the reader know there's help for the technical jargon.

-# Summary
-(Waldek does this really well on his blog posts)